Ohio Turnpike Toll.com

 Plate photographed, invoice mailed

-If you go through an E-ZPass gantry without a tag, the camera captures your plate and the Turnpike bills the registered owner by mail at the cash rate, plus any administrative processing fee.
+If you pass a toll point without a tag and without paying, the camera captures your plate and the Turnpike bills the registered owner by mail at the unpaid-toll rate, the highest tier, plus a $5 administrative fee for in-lane unpaid tolls.

 At the plaza, lane by lane